Law and Technology Track

 Note: The list and scheduling of track core modules are subject to change in view of the availability of course instructors.

-Choose 1 credit unit from either Fintech Regulation or Blockchain and Governance and 1 credit unit from LL.M.
+Choose from Track Core modules not taken, other LLM modules or from LL.M.
 Electives and selected JD Courses below:

 LL.M.
 Electives | Selected JD Courses |